brown-ccv/honeycomb-docs/docs/quick_start.md

 ```

 This will launch an electron window with the task and inspector open.
 It will hot-reload whenever changes are made to the app.

+#### Scripts on Windows

+Windows users must use a Git Bash terminal to execute  scripts such as `npm run dev`.
+This is because node scripts are designed to execute on a Unix style command line environment but neither Command Prompt nor PowerShell are Unix based.

+Check out [these instructions](https://www.shanebart.com/set-default-vscode-terminal/) to set git bash as your default terminal on VS Code.

 ### 5. Learn about configuring your task for different environments